Range Map

 Key Features for GA Buyers

-• Gull-wing doors: The doors open out and up, and the aircraft is approved to taxi with doors fully open.
+• Gull-wing doors: The doors open out and up, and the aircraft is approved to taxi with them fully open.
 The wing strut sits behind the door, so entry and exit do not require stepping over the main gear.

 Trade-offs